Operation Orator: Despatch of the Search & Strike Force

 Four Hampdens were either shot down or forced to land in German-held territory.
 AT109 ("UB-C") of 455 Squadron, pilot Sqn Ldr James Catanach, landed on a beach in northern Norway after being damaged by flak from a German submarine chaser and the crew were taken prisoner.
+(Note: In March 1944, Catanach was among 50 escapees murdered by German security forces, after they had taken part in the "Great Escape", from Stalag Luft III.)
 Hampden AT138 "PL-C" of 144 Squadron, was attacked over Finland by a fighter of Jagdgeschwader 5 (JG 5); three crew and one passenger were killed.
-Sergeant J. C. R. (John) Bray (RAAF), the pilot, bailed out and became a prisoner of war.
+Sergeant J. C. R. (John) Bray, the pilot, bailed out and became a prisoner of war.
 AT138 crashed near Alakurtti.
 (Note: Bray of 144 Squadron was an Australian serving in the RAF (service no. 1384708).
 He was discharged with the rank of Warrant Officer.
 (Australian Ex-Prisoners of War Memorial, 2013–2018 World War 2 (B) Access-date, 17 June 2018) The location of the wreck was discovered in 1991 and the crew were buried with full military honours at the Allied cemetery in Arkhangelsk in 1993.(The Herald, 1993, "Laid to rest with tears and a salute, the four heroes who gave their lives in a foreign field".
 Access-date, 17 June 2018)) P1344 "PL-K", pilot P/O E. H. P. Perry, suffered from icing and was forced to take an alternate, lower altitude route.
 The Hampden flew over the Luftwaffe base at Petsamo, where P1344 was damaged by FlaK; it was then attacked by two Messerschmitt Bf 109 fighters of JG 5.
 During a crash-landing in an Axis-held part of the Kola Peninsula, three crewmembers were killed and Perry was seriously injured; he and his passenger were taken prisoner.
 P1273 "PL-Q", pilot Sgt H. L. (Hank) Bertrand, was attacked by fighters from JG 5 near Petsamo; the crew and passenger bailed out and were captured.
 (Note: Sergeant Henry Lewis (Hank) Bertrand 10772247 was a Canadian serving in the RAF.)
 Plans for Convoy PQ 18 and Convoy QP 14 were recovered by the Germans from "UB-C" and with a decoded signal from the Soviet 95th Naval Flight Regiment, provided the Germans with the itinerary for both convoys.